dsgn425-s15/very_best_auth/README.md

  - Venue name should be present
  - Neighborhood name should be present
  - Neighborhood name/city combination should be unique
+ - Favorite user_id, dish_id, and cuisine_id should be present

 ## Part 2: Add Associations